Reddit Talk’s Failure: 5 Key Lessons for Marketers

 Transformative Insights and Next Steps

-Reddit Talk’s rise and fall offers a blueprint for evaluating any new social platform feature.
+Reddit Talk’s rise and fall offer a blueprint for evaluating any new social platform feature.
 The brands that succeeded understood live audio as a relationship-deepening tool, not a customer acquisition channel.
 They invested in proper moderation resources and maintained realistic expectations about discoverability.

 Most importantly, they treated platform experiments as supplements to, not replacements for, owned community assets.
 This approach protected them when Reddit Talk disappeared and positioned them to capitalize on emerging Reddit features that better align with user behavior.